YuqiGuo105/Portfolio/README.md

 ## Usage
 - Browse the project portfolio and use the contact form to send messages directly to the project owner's email.
 - Utilize Supabase as database, so user can edit work/blog part.
+- Integrate WYSIWYG to web content that user can easily editor "Blogs"/"Work" content.
 ## Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.